gahoiv/sockjs-client/README.md

 # sockjs-client-web

-This is simply a fork of the sockjs-client library with the `dist` folder not `.npmignor`ed and repblished with `-web` appended to the end of the name.
-Everything other than the name, the `.npmignore` file, and this bit of `README` text remains untouched.
+* `sockjs-client-web` is a fork of the sockjs-client library with the `dist` folder not `.npmignor`ed
+* This also includes a small PR that hard-codes the connection timeout to 60 seconds
+* Everything else remains untouched.

 # SockJS-client